Congregation Beth Yeshurun (Houston): Congregation Beth El

 Congregation Beth El was founded in 1924.
-It was the first Conservative Judaism synagogue founded in Houston.
-In 1925 it occupied the former Beth Israel building.
+It was the first Conservative synagogue founded in Houston.
+In 1925 it occupied the former Temple Beth Israel building.

 Current synagogue

 The original building was established in 1945 in the Third Ward area and in proximity to the University of Houston.

 Beth Yeshurun moved from its building at 3501 Southmore Avenue to its present location at 4525 Beechnut Street in 1962.
 From 1998 to 2004, the synagogue undertook a major renovation and more than 30,000 square feet of building were added.
 The synagogue's foyer has a memorial to the Jews murdered in the Holocaust.
 A 26 ft ark with a Burning Bush-motifed stained-glass background serves as the focus of the synagogue's sanctuary.
 The synagogue includes a social hall.
 The walls of the social hall are decorated with needlepoint recreations of Reuven Rubin's series of biblical lithographs.
 Beth Yeshurun houses the Louis and Mollie Kaplan Museum of Judaica, which includes ritual objects and books.